Students Letting Guide

 - One months rental due by start date of tenancy even if not moving in for several months

-- Security deposit - £250.00 per student.
+- Security deposit - equal to 5 weeks of the rental.
 Held until the end of the tenancy (no interest given) and is then refunded less any dilapidations – under the deposit scheme terms.

 Additional Fees/Important information